-Like adults, children too suffer from headaches however children’s headaches generally tend to be much shorter and because the symptoms of children’s headaches differ from adults, it may be worth learning how to recognise these in your little one.
+Like adults, children also suffer from headaches, however, children’s headaches generally tend to be much shorter and because the symptoms of children’s headaches differ from adults, it may be worth learning how to recognise these in your little one.

 Why does my child have a headache?

 There are many different types of headaches and reasons as to why they occur.

 Many children develop a headache as a symptom of another ailment such as fever, inflamed sinuses, toothaches or eyesight problems.

 Sometimes children can also get a headache if they have skipped lunch or have become dehydrated during sports or playing as a result of not drinking enough water.